Home phone: 02-6727049

 Senior Software Engineer

 - Analysed performance of Mozilla layout code with Rational Quantify and found solutions to performance bottlenecks.

 - Provided consultation to the open-source community of contributors to Mozilla on internationalization issues.

 - Still active as module owner of internationalization for mozilla.org.

-IBM Global Services Israel1998-2001
+IBM Global Services Israel

 - Added Right-to-left UI capability to Windows applications.
-A client who was

 - Bidirectional ActiveX text control.

 - Implemented the Bidi (Hebrew and Arabic support) for Netscape 4.x and Mozilla in a joint project with IBM Egypt.

 Computer 72, Jerusalem, Israel